 - handling conflict (better cooperation by understanding of each other)

 - development of organizations e.g. support in recruitment, etc.

 More information on the web site.

 - when you do a profile (test) you will not be a “type”.
-Instead you will understand what "tools" are in your personality's "toolbox" and what strength they give
+Instead you will understand what "tools" are in your personality's "toolbox" and what strengths they give

-- when you have received your profile, you will meet an authorized "humanguide".
+- when you have received your profile (the test result), you will meet an authorized "humanguide".
 In this way you will really understand the profile and its consequences.
-This is instead of getting a standardized report of many pages.
-The result will then be both fine tuned and documented in a so-called CoreProfile (“the personality in a nutshell").
+This is instead of getting a standardized report of many, many pages.
+The result will then be both fine-tuned and documented in a so-called CoreProfile (“the personality in a nutshell").
 Look e.g. at my presentation as a humanguide CoachRKenmo_eng.pdf,

 I focus just now mostly on the development of the concepts' use.
 However, I do still some assignments in Sweden and sometimes abroad in order to control that the concepts function well.
 I do also assignments, so I get ideas for further improvement and development.
 Moreover, I support my growing global networld both concerning Brazil and other countries.
 By the way, do you know that Sweden's biggest industry town is Sao Paulo with more than 30 000 employees (2010) in Swedish-owned companies?

 We got a good confirmation of our development strategy 2014.
 Our customer u-blox AG (since 2003) in Switzerland wished that the test module should be translated into Japanese, Korean and Chinese, because their business was increasing in East-Asia.
 The company develops and sells globally GPS and wireless chips. u-blox uses HumanGuide mostly as support for recruitment and team building.
 Today we can offer the test in 15 languages.